 🎧 Check out this podcast episode on How to Teach Yourself Data Science With David Venturi or this one on Learning Data Science as a Beginner.

-Practicum by Yandex is also a great option for learning the full gamut of data science skills.
-For those who are worried about learning math, the Practicum team is creating a separate course to prepare students before they make a final decision to begin a career in data science.
+TripleTen is also a great option for learning the full gamut of data science skills.
+For those who are worried about learning math, the TripleTen team is creating a separate course to prepare students before they make a final decision to begin a career in data science.

 Skills Needed to Break into Data Science